Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Ticketmaster Merges with Live Nation — DOJ Approves

-Ticketmaster (the dominant ticketing company) merges with Live Nation (the dominant concert promoter and venue operator).
-This means one company now controls the venues where concerts happen AND the system that sells tickets to those concerts.
-It's like if the only highway company also owned all the toll booths.
-The DOJ approves the merger with 'behavioral conditions' that Live Nation will later be accused of systematically violating.
-This is the moment the monopoly becomes official.
+Ticketmaster (the ticketing monopoly) merges with Live Nation (the concert promotion and venue monopoly).
+So now one company owns the venues, promotes the tours, AND sells the tickets.
+It's like if the highway company also owned all the toll booths AND your car.
+The DOJ approves this with 'behavioral conditions' — basically a pinky promise that Live Nation will play nice.
+Spoiler: they don't.
+This is the moment the monopoly goes from implicit to official.

 2018The Exploitation